 Philip Brookman is a consulting curator at the National Gallery of Art, and former Chief Curator and Head of Research at the Corcoran Gallery of Art.
-Brookman’s 2010 retrospective exhibition and book, Helios: Eadweard Muybridge in a Time of Change, is the most significant museum show on Muybridge to be mounted.
+Brookman’s 2010 retrospective exhibition Helios: Eadweard Muybridge in a Time of Change is the most comprehensive and significant museum show on Muybridge ever mounted.

 Jimena Canales, University of Illinois

-Jimena Canales is Thomas M. Siebel Chair in the History of Science and Professor of History at the University of Illinois.
+Jimena Canales is on the faculty of the graduate college at the University of Illinois and a research affiliate at MIT.
 Canales is the author of A Tenth of a Second: A History (University of Chicago Press), which explores the moment in the 1850s when instruments were developed that could measure this infinitesimal interval, tracing debates about the nature of time, causality, and free will, as well as the introduction of modern technologies such as telegraphy, photography and cinematography.

 Tom Gunning, University of Chicago